 The United States of America is a Federal Constitutional Republic where the leaders are elected as representatives of the populace and are governed by a Constitution with a Bill of Rights.
-The United States consists of 50 states and is approximately 3.8 million square miles and has more than 300 million people.
+The United States consists of 50 states, is approximately 3.8 million square miles and has more than 300 million people.
 The U.S. has the government separated into three main powers: executive, legislative, and judicial.
 This division of powers is intended to prevent corruption and abuse of the powers vested in the Federal Government.

 - The Executive Powers reside in the office of the Presidency as is designated by the United States Constitution, Article Two, Section 1.